 Your ATV is equipped with a reverse speed limiter.
-The override button should be used with caution as rearward vehicle speed is greatly increased.
+The override buttoncan not be used.
 Do not operate at wide open throttle.
 Open the throttle just enough to maintain a desired speed.

 Excessive throttle operation while in the speed limit mode may cause fuel to build in the exhaust, resulting in engine popping and/or engine damage.
 Engine brake will be executed and rear output shaft locked when gear on the parking position.